2014–15 Kentucky Wildcats men's basketball team: Round of 64

 On Selection Sunday it was announced that Kentucky would play its opening round games in Louisville at the KFC Yum!
 Center against the winner of a play-in game between Hampton and Manhattan.
-Hampton defeated Manhattan 74 to 64 on March 17.
-On March 20 Kentucky played Hampton, and defeated the Pirates 79 to 56.
-Towns bounced back from a mini-slump with 21 points and 11 rebounds, Andrew Harrison added 14 points and the Wildcats rolled to an opening game victory.
+Hampton defeated Manhattan 74–64 on March 17.
+On March 20 Kentucky played Hampton and defeated the Pirates 79–56.
+Towns bounced back from a mini slump with 21 points and 11 rebounds, Andrew Harrison added 14 points, and the Wildcats rolled to an opening game victory.

 Round of 32

 On March 20 8th-seeded Cincinnati and 9th-seeded Purdue squared off in the game prior to Kentucky and Hampton playing.
-The Bearcats outlasted the Boilermakers 66 to 65 in overtime.
+The Bearcats outlasted the Boilermakers 66–65 in overtime.
 On March 22 Cincinnati and Kentucky met in Louisville for a berth to the Sweet 16.
 This was the first meeting between the two programs since the 2005 NCAA tournament in which Kentucky won.
 The game was not as easy for the Wildcats like it was in the opening round game against Hampton.
 Kentucky shot just 37 percent and was outrebounded 45 to 38 yet always seemed in control because of timely baskets and rebounds that Cincinnati failed to get.
 The physical, pesky Bearcats made the Wildcats work hard for every shot and rebound in an intense contest.
 Yet the Wildcats succeeded by making life difficult on both ends for Cincinnati, holding the Bearcats to 32 percent shooting including just 24 percent in the second half.
 Kentucky blocked six shots after halftime and nine overall while also coming up with key rebounds.
 Kentucky outlasted Cincinnati's physicality, defeating the Bearcats 64 to 51 en route to the Sweet 16.